Apache Subversion 1.15 Release Notes

 This page describes only major changes.
 For a complete list of changes, see the 1.15 section of the CHANGES file.

-Compatibility Concerns
+Compatibility Considerations

 Subversion 1.15 maintains API/ABI compatibility with earlier releases, by only adding new functions, never removing old ones.
 A program written to any previous 1.x API can both compile and run using 1.15 libraries.
 However, a program written for 1.15 cannot necessarily compile or run against older libraries.

 There may be limited cases where the behavior of old APIs has been slightly modified from previous releases.
-These are cases where edge cases of the functionality have been deemed buggy, and therefore improved or removed.
+These are instances where edge cases of the functionality have been deemed buggy, and therefore improved or removed.
 Please consult the API errata for more detailed information on what these APIs are and what impact these changes may have.

 New Feature Compatibility Table